dulcetravassos/Covid-Hospitalization-Assessment/README.md

 This repository keeps a record of all the main changes made throughout the development of the models (pre-processing, fine-tuning, addition of rules, etc.), including the results of the models at each stage.

+The final models and results before applying the rule are also available on the "before_rule" folder in this repository.